-What to pack for Europe in September
+What to pack for Paris in September

 Ah, late September in Paris!
-Packing for Europe in the fall can be a bit tricky due to varying climates in different regions.
+Packing for Paris in the fall can be a bit tricky due to varying climates in different regions.
 My best advice is to pack layers.
 In September, the weather is generally mild.
 During my trip to Paris in late September, the weather was beautiful—mild, not too hot, and not cold.
 I found that short sleeves and a light jacket were all I needed.

 Standing under the Eiffel Town in Paris in September